yobichan/techwriting_showcase/docs/meet_the_team.md

 # Meet the Team

-Welcome to our amazing team!
+Welcome to our team!
 We are a group of passionate professionals dedicated to delivering the best results.

 ---